kiesel/johanna/README.md

 * `<value>` is a whitespace delimited value` - a common approach to store arbitrary data there is to first urlencode the data.

+## Prerequisites
+* The build requires Java 7
+* A non-global dependency jcli is contained in the `contrib/` folder

 ## Protocol
 ### Basics
 The Hannah-protocol is a line-based, human readable & writable protocol.
 Clients